cmudig/draco2/CONTRIBUTING.md

 ## Making a release

-- After pulling the latest commits, run `poetry version patch/minor/major` to update the version number in `pyproject.toml`.
+- After pulling the latest commits, manually update the version number in `pyproject.toml`.
-- Run `git commit -am "chore: bump version to $(poetry version -s)"` to commit the version bump and add a tag with `git tag "v$(poetry version -s)"`.
+- Run `git commit -am "chore: bump version to <new-version>"` to commit the version bump and add a tag with `git tag "v<new-version>"`.
-- Run `poetry build` to build the package.
+- Run `uv build` to build the package.
-- Configure the PyPI credentials with `poetry config pypi-token.pypi <token>`.
+- Configure PyPI credentials (e.g., in `~/.pypirc` or use environment variables for authentication).
-- Run `poetry publish -r testpypi` to publish the package to [TestPyPI](https://test.pypi.org/project/draco/).
+- Run `uv publish --index-url https://test.pypi.org/legacy/` to publish the package to [TestPyPI](https://test.pypi.org/project/draco/).
-- Run `poetry publish` to publish the package to [PyPI](https://pypi.org/project/draco/).
+- Run `uv publish` to publish the package to [PyPI](https://pypi.org/project/draco/).
 - Push the commits and tags with `git push && git push --tags`.
 - Create a [release on GitHub](https://github.com/cmudig/draco2/releases) for the new version tag.